2024 CPA Exam Changes

 Learn everything you need to know about the 2024 CPA Exam Core-Plus Discipline Model, evolution timeline, recommendations and more.

-Technology is rapidly changing the accounting profession, how accountants perform their jobs and the skills and knowledge needed to be successful.
-In response to these changes, The American Institute of CPAs (AICPA) and the National Association of State Boards of Accountancy (NASBA) are restructuring the CPA Exam into a new CPA core-plus licensure model.
-This initiative is called CPA Evolution.
+Technology is rapidly changing the accounting profession, how accountants perform their jobs, and the skills and knowledge needed to be successful.
+In response to these changes, The American Institute of CPAs (AICPA) and the National Association of State Boards of Accountancy (NASBA) are restructuring the CPA Exam into a new CPA core-plus-discipline licensure model.
+This initiative is known as the CPA Evolution.